 Very often we see family members and friends of management with lesser experience and qualifications get promoted to top positions ahead of someone better suited for the role.
 So, forget about getting help with your career development and nurturing the best career path for yourself.
 If you want to be more successful, you’ll have to be more intentional about it.

 The cost of living is low, and the general affordability of things is 6-feet deep

 Compared to many countries around the world, living in Jamaica is pretty cheap.
 No, it’s dirt cheap.
-This is the exact reason why foreign investors flocked the country all these years to chip off their piece of the jewel.
+This is the exact reason why foreign investors have flocked the country all these years to chip off their piece of the jewel.

 However, the average citizen’s ability to afford that life is very low as well.

 Hold on, I’m about to age myself a bit.

 I remember when I was in the 7th grade in 2003 and I could go to school with JM$100 for the day, buy a full meal (a beef patty, coco bread and a box drink) and come back home… with change!
 CHANGE!
 Today I’m lucky if I can walk to a corner shop and get a doughnut for that price.